leon4rd/test/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Why are fish easy to weigh?
+Because they have their own scales.